centennial-oss/consolation-windows/README.md

 ### Running

-- Windows 10 machine (Intel or ARM) with a USB port
+- Windows 10 or 11 machine (Intel or ARM) with a USB port
 - A UVC-compliant video capture card

 ### Developer